Iced coffee: United States

 Iced coffee is prepared many different ways in the U.S., including cold-brew coffee and chilled conventional coffee.

 Iced coffee can be made from cold-brew coffee, for which coffee grounds are soaked for several hours and then strained.
 The next day, the grounds would be filtered out.
 The result was a very strong coffee concentrate that was mixed with milk and sweetened.

 Many coffee retailers simply use hot-brewed coffee in their iced coffee drinks.
 Starbucks specifically uses the double-strength method in which the coffee is brewed hot with twice the amount of grounds.
 With this method, the melted ice does not dilute the strength and flavour of the coffee.
 Unlike the cold-brew process, this method does not eliminate the acidity inherent in hot-brewed coffee.

+Vietnam

+In Vietnam, iced coffee (cà phê đá) is a traditional Vietnamese coffee recipe.
+It is created using coffee roasted between medium and dark.
+The drink is made by passing hot water through the grounds into a cup that already contains condensed milk.
+To serve the drink cold, ice is added to the cup.

+Variations involve additions of ice, sugar or condensed milk.
+A popular variation is cà phê sữa đá (or nâu đá in the North), which is iced coffee served with sweetened condensed milk.
+This is done by putting two to three teaspoons or more of condensed milk into the cup prior to the drip filter process.